 Through a connection at work, my mom heard about a school that focused on students like me.
 They had specialized programs and teachers experienced in dealing with students like me.

 Through lots of compromise and lost opportunities, she found the money to pay the tuition.
 It was a burden, as she drove me to school every morning and picked me up every day.

 It’s amazing how much one can learn under the right circumstances.
-In the two years at the private school, I caught up on more than 7 years of public school.
+In the two years at the private school, I caught up on more than seven years of public education.
 At this point, I was ready for high school.

 For this story, it might be clear there were two very different ideas about my potential.
 The principal, who told my mother I wouldn’t graduate high school.
 The other, my mother who believed, pushed and compromised.

-The expert was wrong, he was way off.
+The expert was wrong, and in fact, he was way off.
 He figured he knew what was possible based on his experience.
 My mother believed but didn’t have any experience.
 She resolved to do what was necessary to make me succeed.

 Everyone has a different view on their potential and the potential of others.
 But when it comes down to it, sometimes it’s a matter of definition while other times it is a matter of faith.
 Don’t let the past define the future and don’t let experience cloud dreams.
 No matter how things are, they can always change for the better.